Phoenix Office of Arts and Culture

 • All eligible letters-of-interest will then be reviewed by a group of conflict-free reviewers using a scoring guide (below).
 Reviewers will provide recommendations to POAC staff.

-• Applications will then be considered through the dual lens of equity and geographic parity in accordance with Phoenix Office of Arts and Culture's commitment for the program.
-No more than fifteen applicants per panel category (a total of 45) will be invited to complete a full application.
+• Applications will then be considered through the dual lens of equity and geographic parity in accordance with Phoenix Department of Arts and Culture's commitment for the program.
+No more than 45 applications will be invited to complete a full application.

 Aspect